What does the Bible say about peace?Question: "What does the Bible say about peace?"

 The world will continue to have wars and interpersonal conflicts until Jesus comes to establish true, lasting peace (see Isaiah 11:1-10), but God will give His peace to those who trust Him.
 Jesus took the chastisement of our peace (Isaiah 53:5) and has made it possible for us to have peace with God.
 Once His peace rules in our hearts, we are able to share that peace with others; we become publishers of peace (Isaiah 52:7) and ministers of reconciliation (2 Corinthians 5:18).

-Recommended Resources: Peace: Overcoming Anxiety and Conflict by Jack Kuhatschek and Logos Bible Software.
+Recommended Resource: Peace: Overcoming Anxiety and Conflict by Jack Kuhatschek

 What does the Bible say about finding peace of mind?

 What does the Bible say about inner peace?

 What is the meaning of the Hebrew word shalom?